Instance Space Analysis for the Car Sequencing Problem: Feature Extraction and Instance Generation

-We extract a set of candidate features that may be correlated with the hardness of car sequencing problem: \begin{itemize} \item[] 1.
-Number of cars \item[] 2.
-Number of options \item[] 3.
-Number of car classes \item[] 4-7.
-Option utilisation\footnote{From \citet{perron2004combining}: ``The usage of an option $o$ is defined as: $\mu_o(\sum_{k \in K|U_o(k)=1} d_k)/n$, where $\mu_o(t)$ is the minimum length sequence needed to accommodate option $o$ occurring $t$ times: $\mu_o(t) = l_o((t-1)$ \textbf{div} $c_o) + ((t-1)$ \textbf{mod} $c_o) + 1$." } (minimum, average, maximum, standard deviation) \item[] 8.
-Average number of options per car class \item[] 9-12. $p/q$ ratio (minimum, average, maximum, standard deviation) \item[] 13.
-Lowest common multiple of $q$ values \item[] 14.
-Standard deviation of car class populations \end{itemize} These features will be used to perform instance space analysis and also used as inputs into machine learning models to build algorithm selection models.
+The features 1--12 have already been used in different ways to create current benchmark problem instances \citep{gent1999csplib,gravel04,perron04}.
+Hence, we use them as part of our feature set.
+Moreover, we have seen in \citet{thiruvady2020large} that the LCM of $q$ values typically leads to effective subsequences that can be solved efficiently, and hence we make use of this feature 13.
+Finally, all known problem instances have been obtained by using uniform distributions to assign cars to classes, whereas allowing variances in these assignments could impact the hardness of a problem.
+Hence, we also include feature 14 in our feature set.

+These features will be used to perform instance space analysis and also used as inputs into machine learning models to build algorithm selection models.
 Hence, they form the basis of this study.
-Moreover, we will systematically generate new problem instances by varying these features in the next subsection.
+Moreover, we will systematically generate new problem instances by varying these features.